PacktPublishing/Containers-for-Developers-Handbook/Chapter7/Readme.md

 3/3: running   [==================================================>]
 ```
-We review the service’s status again and we notice that the instances were recreated:
+We will review the service’s status again and we can notice that the instances are recreated:
 ```
 $ docker service ps webserver